somayyeh1650/quantum_computting/README.md

     pip install qiskit

-and for visualization the following package:
+and for visualization install the following package:

     pip install matplotlib